This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Ointments prevent infection and help your burn heal.
-The ointment may be placed on your skin or may be part of your bandage.
+- Ointments that prevent infection and help your burn heal may be placed on your skin or bandage.

 - Anti-itch medicine may be given to help decrease irritation and itching.
 This medicine may be given as a cream, pill, injection, or through your IV.

-Blood and urine tests may be done to check your electrolyte (body salts) levels.
-They may also be done to get information about your overall health.
+may be used to check your electrolyte (body salts) levels.
+They may also give information about your overall health.

 - Debridement may be done 1 or 2 times each day.
 Healthcare providers remove damaged tissue to prevent infection, decrease inflammation, and improve healing.